 I see Angus has lined up video interviews at the conference… you always see these guys running around TechEd and other conferences, but, while I know they DO record, I’ve yet to see a single one stop actually do a recording!

 Any of my Aussie readers have suggestions for things to do outside of the conference?
 We’ve (Meredith, my wife, is coming with me) already planned to hike the bridge, take a ferry and check out the zoo & gardens.
 Anyone who’s been to Sydney have any advice?
 We’ll be there all week.
-I’ll be your typical tourist… snapping pictures left and right and hopefully dropping a few posts in the evenings/mornings and uploading some pictures to my Flickr space (created a set for this trip).
+I’ve posted a bunch of pictures in this post here: Wrapping up a fantastic trip to Australia .

 Oh… if you’re trying to reach me next week via email/phone, leaving comments on my blog or sending them via the contact form, please excuse the delayed replies.
 My cell doesn’t work outside of the USA (us damn Americans… :P) nor do I have access to it’s voicemail (I am picking up a disposable cell when I arrive on Sunday).
 My work voicemail is forwarded as email attachments so I will get those, but like any conference, staying on top of your inbox is challenging… turns more into what I like to call “triaging your inbox.”
 If I don’t reply, please excuse my delay… I’ll get back to you when I return to Florida early the week of May 21st.